eyoo5/Cooking_Memories/README.md

 Theoretically, cook books were supposed to be able to be shared through links.
 In the future, I would implement recipe sharing just with a link, like Google Docs.
 Recipe steps would also have an image option.
-There would also be a spot for Youtube links on recipe pages.
+There would also be a spot for Youtube links on recipe pages and the search functionalities would work.